Why We Love It

 Individuals working in this industry design and modify laser equipment or the components and the testing of laser systems.
 They may also use these lasers for a variety of other applications such as medical, telecommunications and defense purposes as well as in manufacturing and construction.

 In the medical field, lasers are used in diagnostic and treatment procedures as well as preforming small and delicate surgeries on areas of the body like the eye or the heart.
 In the manufacturing and construction industries, laser are used for aligning, drilling, cutting through metal, plastics and other hard surfaces.
 In the military, lasers are often used for tracking, and weapon and missile target navigation.
 In telecommunication, fiber optics are replacing the wire cables often used because they last longer and are easier to maintain.
 These engineers are concerned with controlling the lights wavelength intensity and duration.

 This is a full-time position, in an office or laboratory environment.
 Depending on the employees projects and deadlines, some overtime may be required.

 The fiber optics and laser field are growing rapidly.
 There is currently a shortage of trained individuals in this particular field so the demand for trained personnel is in high demand.

 Typical employers would include, government agencies, telecommunications businesses, manufacturing and construction companies and healthcare facilities.

 Advancement opportunities in this career depends largely on education, ability and experience.
 Most engineers begin as assistants to an experienced engineer.
 As they gain experience, they can become supervisors, or specialize in a certain aspect of laser or fiber optic technology.
 Some engineers then advance to management positions.
 While a few engineers with the necessary and proper education and experience, can become research directors or principle engineers.

-Can I Become a Photonics Engineer?
+How To Become a Photonics Engineer